emojicode/emojicode.github.io/src/reference/callables.md

 🍉❗️
 ```

-Escaping closures like non-escaping closures can capture variables.
-However,
+Escaping closures can capture variables, just like non-escaping closures.
-in escaping closures captured variables are constant.
+However, in escaping closures, the captured variables are constant.
 In non-escaping closures,
 the captured variables can be modified, as seen in this example:

 ```